aelzenaar/ncea-notes/unibooks.md

 **Other books people recommend but I've not read:** Vinberg, _A Course in Algebra_.

 ### Combinatorics and finite geometry (326)
  * Robin Wilson, _Introduction to Graph Theory_.
 Elementary book.
 Easy exercises.
-Use to study before exam if you're into that kind of thing.
 (511.6 W75)
- * Rudolf and Gerda Fritsch, _The Four Colour Theorem_.
-Nice little book for context.
-(511.5 F919)
  * Robert Wilson, _Graphs, Colourings, and the Four-Colour Theorem_.
 Proves most of the results for planar graphs and graph colourings that are needed for 326; no exercises.
 (511.5 W74)
  * Miklos Bona, _A Walk Through Combinatorics_.
 This is the only book you need for 326; it covers everything (bits with more detail than needed, bits with slightly